 As with any medical condition, TMJ is more than just a physical illness, it’s a mental one as well.
-While your doctor or dentist is great at managing the physical symptoms of TMJ, they might be less capable of helping you to manage the psychological burden.
+While your doctor or dentist is great at managing the physical symptoms of TMJ, they might be less capable of helping you to manage the emotional reaction to TMJ.

 But that might be where a support group is really useful.